Forward-backward SDEs with jumps and classical solutions to nonlocal quasilinear parabolic PDEs: Introduction

 Thus, this article has the following two main contributions.
-First of all, we define a class of non-local quasilinear parabolic PDEs containing the PIDE associated to FBSDE \rf{eqFBSDE} and establish the existence and uniqueness of a classical solution to the Cauchy problem and the initial-boundary value problem for PDEs of this class; and, secondly, we prove the existence and uniqueness theorem for fully coupled FBSDEs with jumps \rf{eqFBSDE} and provide the formulas that express the solution to FBSDE \rf{eqFBSDE} via the solution to associated non-local PDE \rf{PDE} with coefficients and the function $\tet_u$ given by \rf{coeff}.
+First of all, we define a class of non-local quasilinear parabolic PDEs containing the PIDE associated to FBSDE \rf{eqFBSDE} and establish the existence and uniqueness of a classical solution to the Cauchy problem and the initial--boundary value problem for PDEs of this class; and, secondly, we prove the existence and uniqueness theorem for fully coupled FBSDEs with jumps \rf{eqFBSDE} and provide the formulas that express the solution to FBSDE \rf{eqFBSDE} via the solution to associated non-local PDE \rf{PDE} with the coefficients and the function $\tet_u$ given by \rf{coeff}.
 The major difficulty of this work appears in obtaining the first of the aforementioned results.

 The following scheme is used to obtain the existence and uniqueness result for non-local PDEs.
-We start with the initial-boundary value problem on an open bounded domain.
-The maximum principle, the gradient estimate, and the H\"older norm estimate are obtained in order to show the existence of solution by means of the Leray-Schauder theorem.
-The uniqueness follows from the maximum principle.
+We start with the initial--boundary value problem on an open bounded domain.
+The maximum principle, the gradient estimate, and the H\"older norm estimate are obtained in order to show the existence of solution by means of the Leray--Schauder theorem.
 Further, the diagonalization argument is employed to prove the existence of solution to the Cauchy problem.
-Remark that obtaining the gradient estimate is straighforward and can be obtained from the similar result in \cite{lady} by freezing the non-local dependence $\tet_u$.
-However, the estimate of H\"older norms cannot be obtained in the similar manner, and requires obtaining a bound for the time derivative of the solution, which turns out to be the most non-trivial task.
-Importantly, the H\"older norm estimates are crucial for application of the Leray-Schauder theorem and the diaganalization argument.
+Remark that obtaining the gradient estimate is straightforward and can be obtained from the similar result in \cite{lady} by freezing the non-local dependence $\tet_u$.
+However, the estimate of H\"older norms cannot be obtained in the similar manner because bounds for the time derivatives of the coefficients of \rf{PDE} have to be known in advance.
+It is well known, however, that the H\"older norm estimates are crucial for application of the Leray--Schauder theorem and the diagonalization argument.